Large Language Models

 • A text description for each tool is added to the LLMs prompt, so it knows how to use them correctly.

-• The tools result is then added to the prompt and the LLM can continue with the next tokens.
+• The tools result is then added to the system prompt and the LLM can continue with the next tokens.

 Example: